Elizabeth McCracken (Irish writer)

 Elizabeth "Lisbeth" Anne Maud McCracken (c.
-1871 – 1944), was a womens' suffragist and—under her maiden name L.A.M.
-Priestley—a feminist writer, active in the north of Ireland.
+1871 – 1944), was a women's suffragist and—under her maiden name L.A.M.
+Priestly—a feminist writer, active in the north of Ireland.
 Although unionist herself, with other members of the Belfast Irish Women's Suffrage Society she joined the Women's Social and Political Union in declaring a direct-action campaign against Ulster Unionists for their refusal in 1914 to honour a votes-for-women pledge.
 After the First World War and the achievement of the vote, she continued in what was now Northern Ireland to campaign on issues of domestic violence and sex discrimination.

+She is sometimes confused in bibliographies with her contemporary, the American feminist writer, Elizabeth McCracken (1876-1964), author of The Women of America (1904).

 Personal life

 Sources provide conflicting information about Elizabeth's birth and childhood.
 The 1901 census records her age as 31 and married to George McCracken, a Belfast solicitor, however, the 1911 census records her age as 37, and a journalist in the occupation column.
 The General Register Office Northern Ireland records state her age at death as 73.
-She had three sons; George Stavely (born 1901), Maurice Lee (born 1902) and James Priestley (born 1904).
+She had three sons; George Stavely (born 1901), Maurice Lee (born 1902) and James Priestly (born 1904).
 McCracken lived in later years between Seafield House, Bangor and Brae Lodge, Greyabbey, Co Down.

 She is buried at Bangor New Cemetery, Co Down, Northern Ireland, following several years of illness.

 Writing

 McCracken was a journalist and published author, writing under her maiden name L.A.M.
-Priestley.
+Priestly.
 Her first book, Love Stories of Some Eminent Women was published by Henry J Davis, London in 1906.
 In The Feminine in Fiction published, with a foreword by Charlotte Despard, by Unwin in 1918, she dissected the relations between the sexes as described in the work of English novelists beginning with Charlotte Brontë.
 She chronicled the progression of the female heroine "from a passive creature with whom fortune played, willy-nilly, subordinate to the conventions of sex, a spectator in the game of life" to the New Woman ideal of Sarah Grand— "a capable being, with power and opportunity to shape her own lot".